- Duration: 15 Days / 14 Nights

-Dedicated to Horus, the Egyptian god.
-Edfu Temple is Egypt’s best-preserved Greco-Roman temple, with a “Play” depicting Horus’ victory over the wicked deity Seth painted on its walls.
+Honoring the god Horus.
+The Edfu Temple is the best-preserved Greco-Roman structure in all of Egypt, and a “Play” depicting Horus’ victory over the malevolent deity Seth is painted on its walls.

-Enjoy breakfast on the ship, check out, and then continue your tour package in Egypt by seeing Luxor tourist spots on the east bank of the Nile, escorted by your tour guide and a private air-conditioned car, beginning with:
+Enjoy your breakfast on the ship, check out, and then begin your journey of Egypt by seeing Luxor’s tourist sites on the east bank of the Nile, followed by your tour guide and a private air-conditioned car.
+Start with:

 Temple of Luxor

-Day 8: Have fun exploring the West Bank of Luxor.
+Day 8: Visit the West Bank of Luxor

-After breakfast at your hotel, you will be escorted by your tour guide and a private air-conditioned car to the prime sights on Luxor’s west bank, including:
+After breakfast at your hotel, your tour guide will accompany you on a private air-conditioned car to the most notable sites on the west bank of Luxor, including:

 The Kings’ Valley

-The tombs of Egypt’s monarchs from the 18th to the 20th dynasties may be found here, including those of the great pharaoh Ramses II and the young pharaoh Tutankhamen.
-The tombs were well-stocked with everything a monarch may want in the afterlife.
-The majority of the interior décor of the tombs has been beautifully conserved.
+It is the location of the tombs of Egypt’s kings from the 18th to the 20th dynasties, notably those of the great pharaoh Ramses II and the young pharaoh Tutankhamen.
+The tombs were fully furnished with everything a monarch may want in the afterlife in terms of material things.
+The majority of the interior decorations are still in good condition.

 Temple of Hatshepsut

-After breakfast, check out of your hotel and travel from Luxor to Hurghada, where you will check into a 5* hotel and spend the night.
+After a leisurely breakfast at your hotel, check out and travel by private air-conditioned vehicle from Luxor to Hurghada, where you will check into a 5-star hotel and spend the night.

-Check out and board a flight to Cairo; upon arrival, meet your tour guide and set off to see the sights of ancient Cairo, beginning with:
+Check out in the afternoon and take a flight to Cairo.
+Once there, meet your tour guide and go to the following historic Cairo landmarks: